About Title X

 Essential Access Health operates the largest and most diverse Title X (ten) system in the nation that supports the delivery of quality family planning and related services to more than 1,000,000 low-income Californians each year at over 350 health centers throughout the state.

 Title X of the Public Health Service Act was established in 1970 with broad bi-partisan support.
 As the nation’s only dedicated source of federal funding for family planning services, Title X provides access to more than 4,000,000 individuals nationwide, who may otherwise lack access to essential health care.
 The Title X program is administered by the national Office of Population Affairs (OPA).

 Title X in California

 OPA provides Title X funding to Essential Access Health to re-grant to health care providers and faith and community-based organizations throughout California to deliver core family planning and preventive services, and link individuals to the health care and information they need to support their reproductive goals and optimal health outcomes.
-In addition, Essential Access Health provides technical assistance to help providers to meet the requirements for Title X funded health centers and to successfully navigate the challenges and opportunities created by a changing health care environment.
+In addition, Essential Access Health provides technical assistance to help providers meet Title X requirements.

 Title X funded health centers must provide an array of confidential preventive health services including contraceptive services, pregnancy testing, pelvic exams, screening for breast and cervical cancer, screening for STDs including HIV/AIDS, basic infertility services, health education and referrals for other health and social services.
-Along with the delivery of medical services, Title X funds support critical activities that are not reimbursable under Medi-Cal or commercial insurance including staff salaries, infrastructure improvements, individual patient education or community outreach.
+Read the OPA Program Requirements for Title X Funded Family Planning Projects

 Essential Access Health’s diverse Title X provider network includes: